-Magda Wunsche and Aga Samsel are a creative duo.
+Magda Wunsche and Aga Samsel (PL) are a creative duo.
 Derived from the world of fine art, dance, film and fashion magazines, together they combine their expressive visual language and out-of-the-box abstract thinking in portraits, fashion editorials, art pieces, films and advertising campaigns for various designers and well known brands.

 Michał Woliński (PL) is a gallerist and curator.
 He created the "Piktogram" platform, which started as an international art magazine with Woliński as its editor-in-chief, before becoming a project space and, since 2013 a gallery in Warsaw.
 Woliński is also the founder of Not Fair, a show of European galleries and projects, and co-founder of the Warsaw Gallery Weekend.

 Pavel Ivančic (Prague) is a fashion designer, head of the Fashion Design studio at AAAD in Prague, and a graduate of Central Saint Martins in London.
 His brand is Pavel Ivančic Prague.

 Critical Styling is a part of the re:bauhaus festival organised on the occasion of the Bauhaus school’s 100th anniversary.